Blockstream/docs/liquid/node_setup.rst

 If you want to allow your Liquid node to accept RPC requests (such as those used in the :ref:`Developer Guide <developer-guide>`) then also set the following.

-*Note that these values will start your Liquid node in test/development mode*:
+*Note that these values will start your Liquid node in test/development mode.
+To start in live Liquid network mode, set the chain value to liquidv1*:

 .. code-block:: text